ltebs-polimi/AY2122_II_Project-5/README.md

 - GUI for data sampling and visualization
 - machine learning architecture able to perform sleep position classification

-The PSoC communicates with the LIS3DH sensors using I2C communication, and the accelerometers have a sampling frequency set at 10Hz.
+The PSoC communicates with the LIS3DH sensors using **I2C communication**, and the accelerometers have a sampling frequency set at 10Hz.
-The communication between the PSoC device and the pc was created using a HC05 Bluetooth module to make the device wearable.
+The communication between the PSoC device and the pc was created using a **HC05 Bluetooth module** to make the device wearable.
-Also, for wearability, the device is powered with a 9V battery and a subsequent 9 to 5 voltage transformer.
+Also, for wearability, the device is powered with a **9V battery** and a subsequent **9 to 5 voltage transformer**.
 ### Hardware
 - 2 LIS3DH accelerometers
 - 1 HC05 Bluetooth module